nknorg/nkn/README.md

 When starting a NKN node (i.e. running `nknd`), it will reads a few configurable
 files: `config.json` for configuration, `wallet.json` for wallet, and `certs/*` for certificates.
-By default `nknd` assumes they are located in the current working directory, but it can be changed by passing arguments to `nknd` and/or specifying in `config.json`.
+Additionally, it will read directory `web` for web GUI interface static assets.
+By default `nknd` assumes they are located in the current working directory.

-A directory containing `config.json`, `wallet.json` (if exists) and `certs/` should be mapped to `/nkn/data` directory in the container.
+For Docker, a directory containing `config.json`, `wallet.json` (if exists) and `certs/` should be mapped to `/nkn/data` directory in the container.
+If not provided, the default config and certs will be copied to `/nkn/data/`, and a wallet and random password will be generated and saved to `/nkn/data/` on nknd launch.

 The path of config file, wallet file, database directory and log directory can be specified by passing arguments to `nknd` or in `config.json`, run `nknd --help` for more information.

 #### `config.json`: